 The MARC is equipped with equipment for measuring three-dimensional motion, forces, pressures, balance, and muscle function.
 It supports the University’s teaching programs along with faculty and student research.

-The MARC serves as a teaching center on motion analysis for faculty and students from the University's California School of Podiatric Medicine (CSPM), Department of Occupational Therapy, Department of Physical Therapy, and School of Nursing.
+The MARC serves as a teaching center on motion analysis for faculty and students from the University's California School of Podiatric Medicine (CSPM), Department of Occupational Therapy, Department of Physical Therapy, and College of Nursing.

 Healthcare practitioners across several fields also use the center to study biomechanics, gait, upper and lower body movements, and the effect of treatment modalities, and then apply what they learn in clinical practice for the benefit of patients.
 Furthermore, the MARC is the venue for clinical trials of new products and interventions designed to treat movement disorders.

-SOUTH PAVILION (3100 AND 3012 Summit Street)
+South Pavilion (3100 AND 3012 Summit Street)

 The fitness room is located in the Health Education Center (HEC).
 This area is unsupervised; students are invited to use the equipment at their own risk.
 The University cannot assume liability for injuries incurred from use of the equipment.
 More details can be found on the SMU website.